marcocspc/58wq/_drafts/2021-10-19-Setting-up-my-RP-WD009-with-OpenWRT.md

 ```
 uci set wireless.guest.disabled=0
+uci set wireless.guest5g.disabled=0
 wifi
 ```

-## My indecision

-I'm really undecided if I use this particular router with travelmate or not.
-For those uninitiated, travelmate is a fantastic tool for those who use portable routers.
-The software creates a sta interface (a wifi device capable of connecting to wireless APs and treat them as upstream wan) and manages wifi connections for you.
-When it cannot reach internet, it enables your wireless station so you can set up another wwan ap.

-This is needed due to the openwrt's nature of disabling your wireless lan if it cannot associate with a set up AP.
-I have an old rp-wd02 with only one 2.4Ghz radio, which remained off when it disconnected from upstream wifi, and I could not set it up again until I got an ethernet cable to connect to it.
-The problem was that it was not every time I had such cable.
-I used travelmate on this router, which fixed the problem, but it was a really tough load for this tiny router.

-I fear the same could happen to my new rp-wd009.
-But it has a way stronger CPU which could handle the load.
-Beyond that, it has...
-BUTTONS!
-Yes, the router comes with four buttons: one to copy data from the sd card slot to a plugged usb device, one to turn on and off wifi and one reset and power buttons.
-My old rp-wd02 had only two buttons: power and reset.
-Power was not configurable, while reset was, but even if I did the nonsense of overwrite the reset button's default behavior, it was not an easy button to reach.

-Anyway, apart from the reset and power buttons, those two other buttons I mentioned above (from the rp-wd009), are configurable.
-I mean, all four buttons might be configurable, but I'm not going to mess with the power and reset buttons.
-Those other two, I'm going to call them copy-button and wifikill-button, to make easier to me mention them as I write this.

-I could, then, set up the wifikill-button to turn on and off the sta interface and always have the main wifi available when needed.
-This would vanish the need to use travelmate.
-On the other hand, travelmate has an excellent web interface for Luci, which makes a lot easier to connect to new aps.
-And it remembers the associated wifis, automatically connecting to them as they are available.
-But it also may keep turning off the wifi as it is not able to associate to multiple stations.
-It is a hard decision on which path to take, you know.

-BUT!
-As I wrote this, I had an idea: WHY NOT BOTH? <insert meme here>.
-I could map the wifikill button to disable both the sta interface and travelmate, if those generated some kind of problem.
-Se here I go!
+If your 5G wifi is not showing, and your 5G led is off, try:

+- Check iwinfo: `iwinfo phy1 info`
+- Check if wlan1 is showing under ip command: `ip a`
+- Check if wlan1 link is up: `ip link set wlan1 up`
+- Check if country code is enabled: `uci show wireless.radio1.country`
+- If in need to set country code: `uci set wireless.radio1.country='BR'`

 ## Travelmate

-Before setting the wifikill button, I'm going to install travelmate because it creates a custom wwan interface.
-In the past I've tried to modify this interface's name, but I never fully understood how travelmate set up its configurations and couldn't modify to make it work.
+I'm going to install travelmate because it really helps the portable router owner.
+It creates a custom WWAN interface and, in the past, I've tried to modify this interface's name, but I never fully understood how travelmate set up its configurations and couldn't modify to make it work.
+But the advantages this little guy gives us, like auto switching multiple hotspots or even reconnecting if the connection fails, are priceless.

-To install it, though, I need to set up a wwan interface manually, this is what I do here:
+To install it, though, I need first to set up a wwan interface manually, this is what I do here:

 ```
 uci delete wireless.wwan_radio0